 To improve the provision of PE and sport so that all pupils develop healthy lifestyles.

-The Government is providing £450 million for academic years 2013/2014, 2014/2015 and 201516 to improve the provision of physical education and sport in primary schools.
+The Government is providing £450 million to improve the provision of physical education and sport in primary schools.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.
 All state-maintained schools, academies, middle schools, special schools will receive the funding.
 As well as improving the quality of PE and sport in schools the funding is also aimed at increasing participation in extra-curricular sport, increasing opportunities to participate in inter and intra school competitive sport, increasing professional development opportunities for teachers and developing and promoting healthy living and healthy lifestyles.

 Beecroft Garden’s Vision

 At Beecroft Garden, PE and School Sport is seen as a key factor in providing an inclusive and exciting education.
 Having high quality PE lessons throughout the school, we aim to provide the opportunity for pupils to develop and become confident, competent and enthusiastic individuals, who have the skills to participate and be sports leaders in extra-curricular activities.
 The school sports premium will be used to further enhance the PE and sports provision at Beecroft Garden.

 Beecroft GARDEN Primary school is committed to ensuring that the primary PE and Sports Premium funding is allocated to high quality, sustainable initiatives.
 Our priorities for the year 2016-17 were as follows:

 - To provide a wider range of activities for children to access sport